(2881) The limited usefulness of models based on recollection and familiarity. Wais PE. 2013. Journal of Neurophysiology, volume 109, pages 1687-1689.

-With reference to metaphor, do "the ordinate axes of structures" in the final paragraph make the authors' ideas more accessible or less accessible?
+With reference to metaphor, do "the ordinate axes of structures" in the final paragraph make the researchers' ideas more accessible or less accessible?

-With reference to familiarity, in a text of thirty-eight references to other authors, these authors use the first names of only two of those authors, Charles Darwin and Armin Moczek.
+With reference to familiarity, in a text of thirty-eight references to other researchers, these researchers use the first names of only two of those researchers , Charles Darwin and Armin Moczek.
 Is this indicative of some deep homology?

 (2890) Selectivity of audiovisual ECoG responses revealed under naturalistic stimuli in the human cortex.
 Meshulam M, Ramot M, Harel M, Kipervasser S, Andelman F, Neufeld MY, Kramer U, Fried I and Malach R. 2013.
 Journal of Neurophysiology, volume 109, pages 2272-2281.